sandner-art/Audio-Shader-Studio/README.md

 Audio Shader Studio implements real-time audio feature extraction and maps these features to GPU shader uniforms, enabling the creation of sophisticated audio-reactive visualizations.
 The platform supports multiple audio input sources, advanced spectral analysis, and provides a comprehensive set of audio-derived parameters for shader programming.

+## Features

+- **Real-time Audio Analysis:** Extracts a rich set of audio features, from broad strokes like bass and treble to nuanced data like spectral centroid and beat detection.
+- **Live GLSL Editor:** Write and compile fragment shaders directly in the browser with instant visual feedback.
+- **WebGL 1.0 & 2.0 Support:** The app automatically detects and utilizes the best available WebGL version, supporting both GLSL ES 1.00 and 3.00.
+- **Multi-Source Input:** Load local audio files, use your microphone for live input, or engage with the built-in audio simulator.
+- **Extensive Uniform Library:** A comprehensive set of pre-calculated audio features are passed directly to your shaders, ready to use.
+- **Built-in Shader Library:** Get started immediately with a curated collection of generative and post-processing shaders.
+- **Presentation Mode:** A clean, fullscreen view perfect for VJing, live performances, or installations.

 ## Technical Architecture

 ### Audio Processing Pipeline

 The application utilizes the Web Audio API for real-time audio analysis:

-1. **Input Stage**: Audio file loading or microphone capture
+1.  **Input Stage**: Audio file loading (`<input type="file">`) or microphone capture (`getUserMedia`).
-2. **Analysis Stage**: FFT analysis using `AnalyserNode` with 512-point FFT
+2.  **Analysis Stage**: FFT analysis using `AnalyserNode` with a 512-point FFT size.
-3. **Feature Extraction**: Advanced audio feature computation
+3.  **Feature Extraction**: On each animation frame, a suite of audio features are computed from the raw frequency and time-domain data.
-4. **GPU Mapping**: Real-time uniform updates to fragment shaders
+4.  **GPU Mapping**: The extracted features are passed as uniforms to the active fragment shader program.

 ### Shader Environment

-Built on WebGL 1.0 with GLSL ES 1.0 fragment shaders (WebGL 2.0 support is also experimentally implemented, the app will detect the best version available).
-The rendering pipeline processes full-screen quad geometry with audio-derived uniform parameters updated at display refresh rate (typically 60 Hz).
+- **Core:** WebGL 1.0 and WebGL 2.0.
+The application will attempt to initialize a WebGL 2.0 context and gracefully fall back to WebGL 1.0 if it's unavailable.
+- **Language:** GLSL ES 1.00 and GLSL ES 3.00.
+- **Rendering:** A full-screen quad is rendered every frame, with the fragment shader determining the color of each pixel based on the audio-derived uniforms.

+## Shader Creation Guide

+For a detailed guide on how to create shaders for this platform, including tips, tricks, and best practices, please see our **[Shader Creation Guide](SHADER_GUIDE.md)**.

+---

 ## Implemented Audio Uniforms